Baba Nanak Shrine

-Historical significances
+Historical significance

 The radiance on Guru Nanak's face was reported to be so profound that word spread that a saint had arrived.
 Consequently, Guru Nanak ji exchanged spiritual and metaphysical ideas with religious authorities, especially Pir Dastgir and Pir Bahlol, both of whom then became disciples of Guru Nanak and bowed to him.
 This led to formation of a group of his followers in Baghdad who remembered the Guru as Baba Nanak.
 There was only loose contact between this place and Sikhs of the Punjab until the First World War when Sikh soldiers rediscovered the shrine.

-Dr. Kirpal Singh, a captain in the Indian Medical Service of the British Indian army during World War I, located this gurudwara in the west of Baghdad town between an old graveyard to the north and the present Baghdad Samara railway line to the south.
-To the Arabs, this place is well known as the Tomb of Bahlol.
-Further, the book titled "Taajudin’s Diary" with foreword by Dr. Harbans Lal, which is an account of a Muslim author who accompanied Guru Nanak from Mecca to Baghdad, explains in detail the conversations Baba Nanak had with Pir Dastgir and Pir Bahlol.

-A former Engineer-in-Chief of the Indian army, Major General Harkirat Singh—who was instrumental in the design and construction of the present-day Hemkund gurudwara and the technical and management brain behind it —visited Baghdad in 1982, with a mission to encourage the local Sikh community to pitch in to make the Baba Nanak Shrine into a major gurudwara, which task was later undertaken after he died in 1983.
+A former Engineer-in-Chief of the Indian Army, Major General Harkirat Singh, KCIO — who was instrumental in the design and construction of the present-day Hemkund gurudwara and the technical and management brain behind it—visited Baghdad in 1982, with a mission to encourage the local Sikh community to pitch in to make the Baba Nanak Shrine into a major gurudwara, which task was later undertaken after he died in 1983.
 Major General Harkirat Singh was the nephew of Capt.
 (Dr.) Kirpal Singh and the son of Sardar Sewaram Singh, a Sessions Judge, who wrote the first biography of Guru Nanak in the English Language.
 In that book, titled "Divine Master," Sardar Sewaram Singh writes about the Baba Nanak Shrine and the inscription on a stone tablet.
 In its revised edition, the book gives the layout of the shrine as drawn by Capt.
 (Dr.) Kirpal Singh.